bixb922/umidiparser/midi_over_serial/midi_over_serial_editable.md

 So now the sound module is playing back a nice march!
 (One of my crank organ MIDI files) &#x1F603;&#x1F603;&#x1F603;

+Just for completeness: when the signal is logical 1, the GPIO pin shows a voltage of 3.25V.
+The current will be always lower than (3.3-3.25)/220=0.2mA and this will switch the optocoupler off.

 # Other stuff